 Wellbeing Advice

-The Wellbeing and Counselling Service is here throughout your time at UCA.
+The Wellbeing and Disability team is here throughout your time at UCA.
 If you would like support, it is important to reach out so that you can get the most from your university experience.

 We will provide a confidential space where you can talk to us about whatever you need to.
 Students have spoken to us about a variety of worries including anxiety, low mood, sleep, managing stress, grief, loss, anger and isolation.